There's no mercury to worry about, and flaxseed oil does contain omega-3 fats...but not the best kind.

 The main problem with ALA is that to have the good effects attributed to omega-3s, it must be converted by a limited supply of enzymes into EPA and DHA.
 As a result, only a small fraction of it has omega-3's effects — 10%–15%, maybe less.
 The remaining 85%–90% gets burned up as energy or metabolized in other ways.
 So in terms of omega-3 "power," a tablespoon of flaxseed oil is worth about 700 milligrams (mg) of EPA and DHA.
 That's still more than the 300 mg of EPA and DHA in many 1-gram fish oil capsules, but far less than what the 7 grams listed on the label might imply.

 Flaxseed oil will give your diet a nice little omega-3 boost in the form of alpha-linolenic acid.
-You might try adding some to your salad dressing.
-But it's a backup, not a substitute, for the omega-3s in fish and fish oil because of the conversion factor.
-If you're in need of omega-3s but are concerned about mercury, fish oil capsules might be a good choice.
-Some brands are made from fish with little mercury content.
-But don't give up on eating fish.
-Salmon, pollock, and catfish are all low in mercury.
-And canned light tuna is lower in mercury than albacore ("white") tuna.
+You might try adding flaxseed oil to your salad dressing.
+But flaxseed oils a backup, not a substitute, for the omega-3s in fish and fish oil because of the conversion factor.
+If you're in need of omega-3s but are concerned about mercury, salmon, pollock, and catfish are all low in mercury.
+And canned light tuna tends to be lower in mercury than albacore ("white") tuna.